Mastering “Sticky but Not Collapsing” in Sourdough

 Real-time shaping adjustments

-The long-form video walks through hydration management, inclusion layering, shaping techniques, fermentation timing, and controlled chaos in artisan bread.
+In the full video, I walk you through hydration management, inclusion layering, shaping techniques, fermentation timing, and the beautiful chaos of artisan bread making.

-This wet inclusion sourdough technique is ideal if you are experimenting with:
+This wet inclusion sourdough technique is perfect for anyone looking to experiment with:

 Strawberry sourdough bread